Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Conclusions

 \section{Conclusions}

-This paper introduces a strategically efficient exploration framework for ICRL problems.
-We conduct theoretical analysis to investigate the influence of estimation errors in expert policy and environmental dynamics on the estimation of constraints.
-Building upon this, we propose two exploration strategies, namely BEAR and PCSE.
-Both algorithms actively explore the environment to minimize the aggregated bounded error of cost estimation.
-Moreover, PCSE goes a step further by constraining the exploration policies to plausibly optimal ones, thus enhancing the overall efficiency.
+\textbf{Summary.} This paper introduces a strategically efficient exploration framework for ICRL problems.
+We conduct theoretical analysis to investigate the influence of estimation errors in expert policy and environmental dynamics on the estimation of feasible constraints.
+Building upon this, we propose two exploration algorithms, namely BEAR algorithm and PCSE.
+BEAR explores the environment to minimize the aggregated bounded error of cost estimations.
+Moreover, PCSE algorithm goes a step further by constraining the exploration policies to plausibly optimal ones, thus enhancing the overall sample efficiency.
 We provide tractable sample complexity analyses for both algorithms.
 To validate the effectiveness of our method, we perform empirical evaluations in various environments.
-Several future research directions deserve attention to address the limitations of this paper: 1) extending this work to finite-horizon settings and deriving lower bounds for sample complexities, and 2) analyzing the transferability of constraint information.